 With a view to ensure transparency in Societies seeking to undertake redevelopment projects, the Government of Maharashtra had issued a Circular bearing No. CHS 2007/CR554/14-C, Co-operation, Marketing and Textiles Department Date: 3rd January 2009 this contains a Directive under Section 79 (A) of Maharashtra Co-operative Societies Act 1960 for all the Co-operative Housing Societies in the State of Maharashtra regarding the Redevelopment of Buildings of Co-operative Housing Societies.
 These guidelines are applicable wherever the buildings of Co-operative Housing Societies in the State of Maharashtra are being redeveloped on a large scale.
-Read the rest of this entry »
+Continue reading Redevelopment – Are Govt.
+Guidelines really persuasive and convincing ?

 Limit fixed for transfer fee,

 Donation or any other charges not allowed

 The law is very clear as to how much transfer fee can be charged in co-operative housing societies on a transfer of flat.
 The Commissioner for Co-operation and Registrar Co-operative Society, Maharashtra, has issued two circulars, clarifying the matter.
 The circular contains the table of maximum allowable transfer fee and clearly states that no further amount can be taken as donation.
 For the clarity and information the circulars are reproduced here in below.

 Office of the Commissioner for Co-operation and Registrar, C.S.
 Maharashtra State, Pune.